kohactive/blog/source/2016-03-16-the-funding-conundrum.html.markdown

 Bootstrapping may or may not be financially feasible for your newly formed startup company.
 Angel investment would be an alternative to bootstrapping.
 If you would like to learn more about what investors look for, or what other successful startups have pitched at the bootstrapping stage (and beyond,) check out our post on [Startup Investment](https://www.kohactive.com/blog/investment-in-startups-what-investors-look-for-what-successful-startups-pitch/).

-If you have questions about bootstrapping, please let us know. <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-funding-conundrum" href="#modal-project-planner">Contact us to start a conversation.</a>
+If you have questions about bootstrapping, please let us know. <a href="https://www.kohactive.com/contact/">Contact us to start a conversation.</a>